-As the second step of the evaluation process, the DDS will assess the severity of your condition and how it limits you.
+As the second step of the evaluation process, the DDS examiner will assess the severity of your condition and how it limits you.
 For instance, if you have moderate hearing loss, but with hearing aids you are able to hear 95% of what people are saying, the DDS is not likely to consider your condition severe, and your claim will not move on to the next level of the evaluation process.

+Only the most severe medical conditions will meet a disability listing.
 For details on this part of the evaluation process, see our section on the medical disability listings.